 The natural beauty of Arkansas is ranked 19th in the nation.
 The state of Arkansas has 88 hospitals and 130 health centers, providing care to a population of 3,024,692.
 Arkansas Heart Hospital, Llc, Arkansas Surgical Hospital, and And Mercy Hospital Northwest Arkansas are among the top three highest ranked hospitals in the state.
-In terms of personal well-being, Arkansas ranks 49th in healthcare and 45th in quality of life compared to other states.
-The state of Arkansas has a cost of living index of 88.4 where a score of 100 is the national average, and anything below 100 is considered less expensive than the national average.
-The state has a grocery index rating of 92.0 and a housing index rating of 73.9.
+Arkansas is ranked 45th in quality of life and 49th in healthcare.
+In terms of resources, Arkansas has a cost of living index of 88.4, a grocery index rating of 92.0, and a housing index rating of 73.9.
+These index ratings are based on a system where 100 is considered the national average and anything below 100 is considered less expensive than the national average.

 Social demographics of the state

-During the latest presidential election, 61% voted for the Republican candidate while 34% voted for the Democratic candidate.
 The state of Arkansas ranks 33rd in the country for diversity.
-The state has a median age of 38 and 30% of its population being over the age of 55.
-In terms of religious values, 41% of Arkansas's population regularly attend some form of service and there are in total 6,697 different congregations.
+In Arkansas, 30% of the population is over the age of 55.
+The median age in the state is 38.
+In the most recent presidential election, 61% of Arkansas residents voted Republican and 34% voted Democrat.
+In terms of religious values, 41% of Arkansas’s population regularly attend some form of service and there are in total 6,697 different congregations.
 The top three Christian denominations in the state are Evangelical Protestant-46%, Mainline Protestant-16%, and Historically Black Protestant-8%.
 The top three non-Christian denominations in the state are Jewish-<1%, Muslim-2%, and Buddhist-<1%.
 In Arkansas there are 361 masonic lodges.

 State-wide weather information